 You belt tunes in the shower

 Africa-Studio/Shutterstock Think it’s weird that you sing in the shower, using your shampoo bottle as a microphone?
 Not to worry.
 It’s normal, and even good for you.
 According to howstuffworks.com, warm shower water puts you in a relaxed state, encouraging you to belt out some tunes.
 All that extra breathing from getting your Adele on puts more oxygen in your blood, which boosts circulation and improves mood.
 Add to this the fact that you can’t as easily think about mounting bills or other stressors while singing, and it’s a win-win behavior.
 “Singing to yourself allows the brain and nervous system to release endorphins which makes us feel good,” says Dr. Breur.
 “So sing away in the shower.
 It’s normal.”
-Here are some other stress-busting techniques.
+These 12 small habits actually reveal a lot about yourself.

 You pick your nose

 aijiro/Shutterstock Of course, you’d never do this during a company meeting or while attending a wedding, but when you’re alone, that’s often a different story.
 Statistics from a reported Psychology Today Wisconsin study note that 91 percent of people surveyed said they were current nose-pickers and three-quarters of the sample felt that “almost everyone else does it.”
 While it may be common, it’s cause for concern if you pick to the point of harming yourself.
 Repetitive nose picking that borders on an obsessive-compulsive level warrants speaking to a mental health professional or physician.

 You talk to your pet in a cutesy widdle voice